legendu-net/blog/misc/content/2020-02-12-tips-on-pex.markdown

 1. pex to Python is like JAR to Java.

-2. Python with the same version as the one that generated the pex file need to be installed in on the machine to run the pex file.
-    And the Python executable must be searchable by `/usr/bin/env`.
-    It is kind of like that Java need to be installed on the machine to run a JAR application.

 2. Python packages that have native code (C/C++, Fortran, etc.) dependencies work well in pex.
     However,
     you have to make sure that pex runs on the same type of OS.